KILTprotocol/docs/docs/concepts/04_Credentials/05_verification.md

 - The claim actually belongs to the claimer presenting it
 - The claim contains the information that the verifier is interested in

+## Requesting a Credential from a Claimer
+The verifier may request a credential from a claimer, providing following data:
+- **CTypes**: Here the verifier can define which ctypes they can work with for their use-case.
+They can provide multiple options, which have to be regarded as alternatives.
+- **TrustedAttesters**: Per ctype, the verifier can define which attesters they would automatically trust.
+- **RequiredProperties**: Per ctype, the verifier can define which properties they would at least need to see, to fulfill the verification.
+More on "Selective Disclosure" later.
+- **Challenge**: The verifier can provide a nonce, which the claimer would have to sign to prove ownership of the presented credential.
+More on that later.

 ## Presenting a Credential with Selective Disclosure

 The claimer can decide how much of the information in their credential they wish to reveal before they send it to the verifier.